kkrypt0nn/centauri/documentation/docs/troubleshooting/token-issues/README.md

 3. You can then click on the **_"Bot"_** tab to the left, and click **_"Add Bot"_** if not already done.
 Then, click **_"Copy"_** under the token section!
    ![Copy bot's token](bot_token.png)

-Your bot's token should now be copied into your clipboard and you may use that token in Centauri.
+Your bot's token should now be copied into your clipboard, and you may use that token in Centauri.

 ## Use the token in Centauri